No fresh COVID-19 cases in Vellore

 No fresh cases of COVID-19 were reported in Vellore, Ranipet, Tirupattur and Tiruvannamalai.

-The total number of cases in Vellore was 57,318 on Thursday with 56,154 recoveries and one active case.
+The total number of cases in Vellore was 57,323 on Monday with 56,155 recoveries and five active cases.
 The death toll is 1,163.

-In Tiruvannamalai, the total number of cases is 66,813.
-Out of this, 66,128 have been discharged.
-There are no active cases in the district.

 - Comments will be moderated by The Hindu editorial team.